 TIP: Use plain greek yogurt as a base for sauces and salad dressings.
 (Here is a great option to start with.)
 Mix in fresh herbs and salt-free seasoning.
 Adding acidic liquids like lemon juice or red wine vinegar transform flavor without the need for as much salt.

-TIP: Instead of buying pre–made seasoning blends, do an internet search to make your own!
+TIP: Instead of buying premade seasoning blends, do an internet search to make your own!
 (Here is one for a salt-free taco seasoning.)
 Even if you add salt to your blend, you can add far less than what is included in the store-bought mix.

 Retrain Your Tastebuds to Stay Healthy!

-Salt consumption is easy to underestimate.
+Excess salt consumption is easy to overlook.
 But, as mentioned, excess sodium in your diet can trigger high blood pressure — the silent killer.
 Here at In and Out Express Care, we encourage people to have their blood pressure checked regularly — we recommend once a year for anyone over 40.
 If you haven’t had your blood pressure checked lately, schedule an annual physical at one of our four convenient urgent care clinics in Hampton Roads and let one of our friendly docs check you out!

 When it comes to sodium, maybe the most important takeaway is this: salt is an acquired taste.
 That means you learned to love it…and you can learn to unlove it!
 If you gradually decrease the amount of salt you consume, your tastebuds will eventually adjust.
 It may take just a few weeks, or it could take 2-3 months.
 But, if you are consistent, you can retrain your tastebuds to have a lower preference for salt, and kick your salt habit for good!
 We’re rooting for you!